Kolya-YA/cv-portfolio.plus360/src/content/home/homepage.md

 ---
-title: "Nikolay Kolomyytsev - Full Stack Web Developer"
+title: "Full Stack Web Developer"
-description: "Project portfolio of Nikolay Kolomyytsev, a Full Stack Web Developer with a focus on creating accessible and inclusive web experiences."
+description: "Projects and portfolio of Nikolay Kolomyytsev, a Full Stack Web Developer with a focus on creating accessible and inclusive web experiences."
 ---

 ## Professional Summary